getdokan/storegrowth-sales-booster/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-StorePulse - Sales Booster is an All-in-One Marketing plugin for Woocommerce that empowers store owners to create multiple discounted offers for customers at product & checkout pages to increase sales.
+StoreGrowth - Sales Booster is an All-in-One Marketing plugin for Woocommerce that empowers store owners to create multiple discounted offers for customers at product & checkout pages to increase sales.

 == Description ==